 Sounds ridiculous, but this actually occurs in the Old Man Logan comics that depict the Marvel universe's gritty future.
 Silly, I know, but in a world were Squirrel Girl beat Thanos and befriended Galactus, does a T-Rex wearing a Venom Symbiote really sound so unlikely?

 Which character do you prefer?

 Rivaled only by the Green Goblin for Spider-Man's most notorious adversary, Venom remains one of Marvel's most popular characters.
 Although the negative reception at Topher Grace's Venom portrayal in Spider-Man 3 halted his growth, it seems fans are ready to give the Symbiote another shot at the big screen.

-If the upcoming Venom movie goes well, Eddie Brock will be more popular than ever and we'll undoubtedly be treated to more engaging parasitic stories.
-But for now, as we eagerly await the outcome of the 2018 Venom film, vote for your favorite character and I'll see you at our next Marvel countdown!
+With how well the recent Venom movie did, it seems like Eddie Brock is more popular than ever, and we'll undoubtedly be treated to more engaging parasitic stories.
+But for now, vote for your favorite character, and I'll see you at our next Marvel countdown!

 Questions & Answers